 All too many homeowners react to the presence of weeds assuming it's necessary to "get out the chemicals."
 This is a myth that lawn care services and chemical manufacturers are all too ready to perpetuate.

 In reality, though, the reason for the weeds is very often a lawn that has been stressed by mowing it too short.
-The solution may be ingeniously simple: let the grass grow to a longer height, and keep it there.
+The solution may be ingeniously simple: let the grass grow to a longer height and keep it there.

-Once you have recognized that a longer lawn is healthier than a crew-cut lawn, be careful not to go to extremes by letting the grass grow to 6 or 8 inches or more between mowings.
-Most lawn care experts recommend cutting no more than one-third of the total length of the grass blades each you mow, and trimming a smaller amount is even better.
+Once you have recognized that a longer lawn is healthier than a crew-cut lawn, be careful not to go to extremes by letting the grass grow to six or eight inches or more between mowings.
+Most lawn care experts recommend cutting no more than one-third of the total length of the grass blades each you mow; trimming a smaller amount is even better.
 Very long grass is hard to mow effectively—the grass blades tend to tear rather than be sliced off cleanly by the lawnmower blade.
 Too many clippings can form a matt on your lawn that blocks sunlight from reaching the grass blades and mars the appearance of your lawn.
 And as anyone who has done it knows, mowing very long grass with a push mower takes a lot of effort.

 If you have settled on a three-inch mowing height, for example, don't let the grass get longer than four or four-and-a-half inches between mowings.
 Trimming frequently with a mulching mower to keep your lawn turf in the three-to-four-inch length range is a great prescription for a beautiful, healthy lawn.